-(6) Mr. Livingston serves as chairperson of the audit committee and as a member of the government and regulatory affairs committee of our board of directors.
+Mr. Livingston serves as chairperson of the audit committee and as a member of the government and regulatory affairs committee of our board of directors.
+Mr. Oliver serves as our lead independent director as chairperson of the nominating and comparate governance committee and as a member of the compensation.

 (7) Mr. Oliver serves as our lead independent director, as chairperson of the nominating and corporate governance committee and as a member of the compensation committee and the government and regulatory affairs committee of our board of directors.
+Mr. Oliver, who is a non-continuing director and will not be standing for election at the Annual Meeting, will continue to serve in such roles until the Annual Meeting

-practice management at EY from 1981 to 2001.
+Beth A. Brooke.
+Director.
+Beth Brooke has served as a director since August 2019.
+In addition, Ms. Brooke serves as a member of the board of directors of the New York Times Company and on the private company boards of Beta Bionics, Inc. and Tricolor Holdings.
+She served as the global vice chair of public policy for EY (formerly Ernst & Young), a global professional services network, from 2007 to June 2019, and as EY Americas' vice chair of public policy, sustainability and stakeholder engagement from 2001 to 2007.
+She was the global sponsor for EY's diversity and inclusion efforts.
+Ms. Brooke also held various roles in strategy, corporate development and tax practice management at EY from 1981 to 2001.
 During the Clinton administration, Ms. Brooke served in the U.S. Department of the Treasury and was responsible for tax policy matters related to insurance and managed care, including working on healthcare and superfund legislative reform efforts.
 She holds a B.S. degree in industrial management/computer science with highest distinction from Purdue University, where she played intercollegiate basketball, and is a certified public accountant.
 Ms. Brooke brings to our board of directors extensive knowledge of accounting and policy matters including healthcare policy from over thirty years of service at EY and as a prominent, trusted voice on public policy matters for the accounting and auditing profession and has extensive strategy, corporate development and executive management expertise.
 She is a prominent LGBT+ corporate leader and also brings extensive experience around diversity and inclusion and social justice.

 Scott N. Flanders.
 Chief Executive Officer and Director.
 Scott Flanders has served as our chief executive officer since May 2016 and as a member of our board of directors since February 2008.
 Prior to becoming our chief executive officer, Mr. Flanders served as the chief executive officer of Playboy Enterprises, Inc., a media and lifestyle company, from July 2009 to May 2016, and as a member of its board of directors from July 2009 to December 2019.
 Previously, Mr. Flanders served as the president and chief executive officer of Freedom Communications, Inc., a privately-owned media company, from January 2006 to June 2009, and as a member of its board of directors from 2001 to 2009.
 From 1999 to July 2005, Mr. Flanders served as the chairman and chief executive officer of Columbia House Company, a direct marketer of music and video products, which was acquired by Bertelsmann AG in July 2005.
-Mr. Flanders holds a B.A. degree in economics from the University of Colorado and a J.D. from Indiana University.
-He is also a certified public accountant.
 Mr. Flanders serves as a member of the board of directors of 890 5th Avenue Partners, Inc. Mr. Flanders brings to our board of directors substantial management and operational expertise as a result of his experience as our chief executive officer, his leadership of several large media companies and his background in law and accounting, all of which are relevant to our overall business.